Should you get skip-the-line tickets for the most popular Paris attractions?

 Eiffel Tower Skip the Line Tickets & Other Fast Entry Options

-The Eiffel Tower is another top Paris attraction where a skip-the-line ticket can save you as much as 3-4 hours waiting in line.
+The Eiffel Tower is another top Paris attraction where a skip-the-line ticket can mean the difference between getting in - or not.

-However, you can speed up this process by booking a guided or "hosted" tour because these tours usually go through tour-only security line and elevator.
+You can speed up the entry process by booking a guided or "hosted" Eiffel Tower tour because these groups usually go through a tour-only security line and elevator which reduces your wait time.

-More about all the ways to get Eiffel Tower tickets
+More about other the ways to get Eiffel Tower tickets

 Versailles Palace & Gardens Skip the Line Tickets - A Must!